date. Spring 2014

 location.
 South Africa and New York City

-Role: Methodology Researcher on a Graduate Team of Four
+Role: Design Researcher and Strategist on a Graduate Team of Four

 Problem: The Council on Foreign Relations needed an online platform to track service delivery protests complement their research.
 Service Delivery protests are protests in response to the lack of adequacy in public services).
 Tracking service delivery protests manually is a time-consuming and costly process.
 What would be the most appropriate method for consolidating information on protests from different media sources while considering reliability of sources, relevance of data, and external validity of data?